 Day trip to DMZ: how to choose the best tour

 This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

-The Korean Demilitarized Zone (DMZ)what is it and a short history
+The Korean Demilitarized Zone (DMZ) – what is it and a short history

-By 1953 the two sides fought each other to a stand-still, occupying more or less the same lands they did before the war; hundreds of thousands, if not millions, died for nothing.
-Finally, an Armistice was signed on 27th July 1953, requiring the opposing armies to retreat two kilometers each to avoid direct contact.
-Hence, the DMZ was born, a 4km wide and over 250km long no-mans-land separating the Northern and Southern armies.
+Finally, an Armistice was signed on 27 July 1953, requiring the opposing armies to retreat two kilometers each to avoid direct contact.
+Hence, the DMZ was born, a 4km wide and over 250km long no-man’s land separating the Northern and Southern armies.

 Since its creation, the DMZ has successfully fulfilled its mission, keeping the opposing sides apart and maintaining an uneasy peace.
-Nevertheless, occasional skirmishes still happen, reminding the world of one of the last vestiges of the 20th century Cold War.
+Nevertheless, occasional skirmishes still happen, reminding the world of one of the last vestiges of the 20th-century Cold War.

-What is the the Joint Security Area (JSA)
+What is the Joint Security Area (JSA)

 Given the sensitive nature of the JSA, there are strict security rules for visiting.